diffplug/spotless/plugin-gradle/README.md

 // has to be 'javaFoo' not 'java' because each format needs a unique name
 ```

+That's how the [real `spotless { java {` works anyway](https://github.com/diffplug/spotless/blob/1a19b3f6e92da9ccfb6e4a0024b8fc5de8898ade/plugin-gradle/src/main/java/com/diffplug/gradle/spotless/SpotlessExtensionBase.java#L109-L113).
 As a follow-on, you can make your own subclass to `FormatExtension` in the `buildSrc` directory, and then use it in your buildscript like so:

 ```gradle
 spotless {